dave-harrington/oi_biostat_labs/README.md

 #### User's Note

 These labs were initially developed for a classroom setting, but can also be helpful for those interested in an independent learning experience.
+After working through these labs, a user will have a basic familiarity with conducting data analysis and visualization with `R` and generating reproducible reports with `R Markdown`.

-Unit 0 contains two short tutorials for getting started with R and R Markdown: `00_intro_to_R.pdf` and `01_intro_to_Rmd.Rmd`.
+Unit 0 contains two short tutorials for getting started with `R` and `R Markdown`: `00_intro_to_R.pdf` and `01_intro_to_Rmd.Rmd`.
 Subsequent units correspond to the chapters in *OpenIntro Biostatistics*.
 Each lab consists of three files: a handout file, a template file, and a solutions file.

 - The handout file (.pdf) contains background information and problem statements.
 An instructor might choose to provide printed handout files to students so they can easily reference the problem statements while working through the labs.